westphallm1/AoMM-Cross-Mod-Sample/README.md

   by overriding certain behaviors of the managed flying cross-mod AI.
 Uses `mod.Call("RegisterFlyingPet", ...)` to initially register the projectile as a managed flying pet, then a combination of `mod.Call("ReleaseControl",...)` and `mod.Call("GetStateDirect",...)` to implement custom movement and projectile launching behavior on top of the default flying cross-mod AI.

-### Cross-mod Minion examples

-* `Minions/SampleGroundedMinion/`: Contains the boilerplate code for a minion that behaves like the vanilla vampire frog pet.
-No cross-mod specific code exists in this directory.
-The cross-mod minion behavior is managed entirely by `mod.Call("RegisterGroundedMinion", ...)`.

-* `Minions/SamplePathfindingMinion/`: Contains the code for a minion that implements custom behavior based on AoMM's state variables, while using AoMM's default pathfinder-following code.
-Also includes an example of using `mod.Call("GetStateDirect", ...)` to access
-  AoMM's state variables directly as an object.

-* `Minions/SampleCustomMinion/`: Contains the code for a minion that implements custom behavior based on AoMM's state variables, while implementing custom code for following the pathfinder.
-Also includes an example of using `mod.Call("GetStateDirect", ...)` to access AoMM's state variables directly as an object.

-* `Minions/SampleEmpoweredMinion/`: Contains the code for a minion that behaves like Abigail or the Desert tiger, summoning a single minion that gets more powerful with each minion slot used.
-Uses `mod.Call("GetParamsDirect", ...)` and `mod.Call("UpdateParamsDirect", ...)` to dynamically update the minion's travel speed, search range, and attack rate based on the number of copies summoned.
-Also contains an example of manually enabling cross-mod AI with the `IsActive` flag in `UpdateParamsDirect`, since the specific spawn conditions for the empowered minion prevent AoMM from enabling it by default.

-* `Minions/SampleActiveToggleMinion/`: Contains the code for a minion that behaves like the vanilla vampire pet frog, and switches between its default AI and the managed grounded cross mod AI based on the count of minions summoned.
-This is not a particularly practical scenario for cross mod AI behavior, but demonstrates an advanced feature of the cross mod AI.

 ### Miscellaneous examples